 The first aspect to like about the Reebok Nano X2 is that it’s a good all-around training shoe.
 Essentially, this model can work well in a variety of training settings and it has a nice blend of stability and versatility.

-For heavy training, this model was stable enough to accommodate trap bar deadlifts up to 455 lbs pretty easily and its Floatride Energy Foam midsole provides a nice level of versatility and “bounce” for plyometrics.
+For heavy training, this model was stable enough to accommodate trap bar deadlifts up to 505 lbs pretty easily and its Floatride Energy Foam midsole provides a nice level of versatility and “bounce” for plyometrics like box jumps, double-unders, and skater hops.

-Additionally, this model is a pretty good performer for short runs which is an area where other more stable cross-training shoes fall short.
+Additionally, this model is a pretty good performer for short runs that are under 3-miles in length, which is an area where other more stable cross-training shoes fall short.
 If you want this shoe for a little bit of everything including things like short runs, classes, and HIIT workouts then you should enjoy this model.

 The second aspect to like about the Nano X2 is its reworked upper construction.
 This model features a Flexweave Knit throughout its forefoot and midfoot and also has a Flexweave Woven Textile upper through the upper midfoot and heel.